tommyettinger/anim8-gdx/README.md

       to produce some color combinations via dithering that dithers like GRADIENT_NOISE, which affect all channels with the same error, can't produce with small palettes.
     - This is much like GRADIENT_NOISE, but milder, or BLUE_NOISE, but stronger.
+    - You may want to also consider WOVEN or WREN if you like the effect this produces.
     - This changed somewhat in versions 0.3.11, 0.3.13, and 0.3.14.
   - WOVEN
     - This is an error-diffusion dither, like NEUE or SCATTER, but instead of using blue noise patterns to add error to